Home cinema design matters

 1. Sanity check, budget setting, and demonstration

-We're often asked 'how much does one of these cost'?
-And the answer is 'it depends'.
-But once we know how big the space is, or how many seats you want, we can give you a budget range, to rule things in or out.
+The first question is always 'how much does this cost?'
+And the answer is: it depends.
+But once I know the room size and how many seats you're after, I can give you a budget range that rules things in or out.

 Cinemaworks demonstration room